Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

    application server will do the SCHC C/D and F/R.

    o The LPWAN-AAA Server is the LoRaWAN Join Server.
-Its role is to manage and deliver security keys in a secure way, so that devices root keys are never exposed.
+Its role is to manage and deliver security keys in a secure way, so that the devices root key is never exposed.

 ~~~~
                                          (LPWAN-AAA Server)